 What users like most about this inexpensive table radio, aside from the price, is its ease of use.
 In fact, several owners at Amazon.com say they bought the WR-11 as a gift for older, technophobic relatives, who were thrilled with its simple, intuitive dial controls.
 The only quirk reviewers complained about is that the volume control knob is a bit loose and has a tendency to slip slightly under its own weight, even when you're not touching it.

-We also found positive feedback for the Insignia HD NS-HDRAD (Est. $50).
+We also found positive feedback for the FM-only Insignia HD NS-HDRAD2 (Est. $50).
 Unlike most of the table radios in this report, the Insignia offers HD Radio reception, a technology that works by broadcasting a digital signal over the airwaves.
 In addition to delivering higher sound quality with less static and hiss, this method makes it possible for the same station to broadcast multiple programs at the same time over the same frequency, each using a different digital signal.
 The catch is that receive these HD Radio signals, you need an HD Radio tuner, and the Insignia is the only table radio we've seen in this price range that includes one.